Edwin Greenslade Murphy

 Edwin Greenslade Murphy (also known as Dryblower Murphy or simply Dryblower; 12 December 1866 – 9 March 1939) was an Australian journalist and poet.

-Early life
+Life and death

 Murphy was born in Castlemaine, Victoria, Australia, the tenth child and eldest son of Irish-born Edwin Murphy (plasterer and clay modeller), and his English wife Ellen, née Greenslade.
-He was educated at a state school at South Melbourne and began employment with his father at an early age.
-Murphy developed a good tenor voice, and joined the J. C. Williamson Opera Company, sang in the chorus and toured with it for two or three years.
-Following the gold rush of 1892 Murphy went to Western Australia, arriving in Coolgardie in 1894 after walking from Perth, Western Australia.
-There he did some dry blowing at Fly Flat and participated in sing-songs around pianos in local public bars.
+He was educated at a state school at South Melbourne.